 Joshua Tree National Park is under 3 hours from Los Angeles, San Diego, and Las Vegas, making it an easy weekend escape.
 Or the perfect add-on to a Southern California road trip!

 Joshua Tree is known for its campgrounds.
-The most popular campground in the park is Jumbo Rocks Campground.
+The most popular campground in the park is Jumbo Rocks.
 As you might guess from the name, the campground sits in the shadow of massive, lava-formed boulders.
-Many climbers choose to camp here for its proximity to climbing.
+Many climbers choose to camp here for its proximity to the boulders.

-From May to September, the park’s slow season, most of the park’s campgrounds are first-come, first-served.
+In the slow season from May to September, most of the park’s campgrounds are first-come, first-served.
 During peak season, from October to April, reservations are required for the park’s most popular campgrounds.
-You can book sites at Black Rock, Cottonwood, Indian Cove, and Jumbo Rocks campgrounds through Recreation.Gov.
-These sites, particularly Jumbo Rocks, will fill up early, so I recommend booking 6 months out when reservations become available.

 If in-park campgrounds are full when you arrive, consider camping outside the park on Bureau of Land Management land.
 I recommend using freecampsites.net to locate dispersed camping spots near the park.